nyno-kb/python-101/_episodes/02-data-types.md

 ~~~
 {: .python}

-It doesn’t matter whether you use single or double quotation marks with strings, as long as you use the same kind on either side of the string.
+2It doesn’t matter whether you use single or double quotation marks with strings, as long as you use the same kind on either side of the string.

 ## Bonus: Escape characters